 Kfar campers enjoy eight to ten weekly activity choices (chugim), when they can explore activities that interest them the most.
 Maccabiah increases to three or four times each week.

 Camper/staff ratio: 15:1

-Kibbutz campers are able to participate in all camp activities, including Maccabiah, within the framework of this unique program.
-Kibbutz campers form a special community and have the opportunity to sleep at camp several nights each week, help cook their own meals, handle daily work assignments and participate in community service projects.
-In addition, Kibbutz campers enjoy special out of camp trips during both day and evening hours.
+Kibbutz campers form a special community and have the opportunity to sleep at camp two nights each week, help cook their own meals, handle daily work assignments and participate in community service projects.
+They also participate in all camp activities, including Maccabiah.
+In addition, Kibbutz campers enjoy special off-site trips during both day and evening hours.
 Informal learning about Israel comes naturally as part of the Kibbutz Grossman lifestyle.

-Counselor in Training (CIT) (boys and girls, grade 10)
+Counselor in Training (boys and girls, grade 10)

-The Grossman Camp Counselor in Training program prepares high school students for counselor positions.
-CITs take part in their own camp recreational and non-recreational activities, skill sessions, and discussion groups.
-After discussion with the CIT Director, they are assigned to supervised work with a group of campers or at a particular specialty activity.
-CITs have several overnights planned together with evening activities, and are able to fulfill community service commitments for school.
-The highlight of their summer is participation in Maccabiah, a summer-long, lightly competitive activity that includes athletic and non-athletic challenges.
+The Grossman Camp Counselor in Training (CIT) program prepares high school students for counselor positions.
+More than 50% of CITs are eventually hired to become counselors.
+CITs participate in their own recreational and non-recreational activities, skill sessions, discussion groups and overnights.
+With guidance from our CIT Director, they are assigned to supervised work with a group of campers or at a specialty activity.
+CITs are able to fulfill community service commitments for school.